Contargo/intermodal-domain/README.md

 ## Getting started

-Using the `contargo-domain` as a library in your project, means simply including it as a Maven dependency.
+Using the `intermodal-domain` as a library in your project, means simply including it as a Maven dependency.
 We recommend using [Jitpack](https://jitpack.io) to resolve the dependency: